chianti-atomic/ChiantiPy/docs/source/notes.rst

 abundfile

     The name of the abundance file.
 Acceptable values are any of the file names in XUVTOP/abundance, such as *cosmic_1973_allen*.
-The default value is *sun_photospheric_2015_scott* which includes the abundances of Scott et al., 2015, A&A, 573, A25.
+The default value is *sun_photospheric_2015_scott* that includes the abundances of Scott et al., 2015, A&A, 573, A25.

 ioneqfile
     the name of the ionization equilibrium file.
 Acceptable values are any of the file names in XUVTOP/ioneq such as *arnaud_raymond*, *arnaud_rothenflug*, or *chianti*.
 The default value is *chianti* which includes the ionization equilibrium calculations of K.P.
 Dere, G. Del Zanna, P.R.
 Young, E. Landi, R Sutherland, 2019, ApJ, 241, 2 and are considered to be based on the best ionization and recombination rates currently available.